micmejia/bible-dump/AMPC/Luke/Luke 10.md

-There is need of only one _or but_ _a few things_.
+There is need of only one or but a few things.
 Mary has chosen the good portion [that which is to her advantage], which shall not be taken away from her.